bpk9/flux-lora/readme.md

 # FLUX LoRa

-This project presents a LoRA adapter tailored to the [FLUX.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev) AI image model, with a focus on generating personalized images.
+A LoRA adapter tailored to the [FLUX.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev) AI image model, with a focus on generating personalized images.

+**NOTE:** To protect the privacy of the data, the LoRA weights as well as the data used to train the LoRA is not included in this repository.

 ## Background